 We can also group option buttons.
 Suppose we need to make two groups of the following option buttons like this.

 - Firstly, go to Developer > click Insert > choose the Grouping Icon in the Form Controls section.

 - Secondly, stretch the cursor to make a box around the option buttons we want to group.
 In this case, it is cells C5:C9.

 - Thirdly, click anywhere on the sheet, and eventually, we have created Group box 1.

 - Similarly, create Group box 2 following the same procedure.

 - Now, bind Group box 1 to Cell F5 and Group box 2 to Cell F12.

 - Consequently, the two Group boxes will show the different option button numbers for different Group Boxes.

 We can add the option button very easily if we study this article properly.
-Please feel free to visit our official Excel learning platform ExcelDemy for further queries.
+If you have any questions about adding option buttons in Excel, please feel free to ask in the comment section.